Bradley Tyler Johnson

 Bradley Tyler Johnson (September 29, 1829 – October 5, 1903) was an American lawyer, soldier, and writer.
-Although his home state of Maryland remained in the Union during the American Civil War, Johnson owned and traded slaves, and accordingly served as a brigadier general in the Confederate States Army, leading efforts to raise a Maryland Line in the CSA, and rising to command the 1st Maryland Infantry, CSA.
+Although his home state of Maryland remained in the Union during the American Civil War, it was still considered a Southern state and Confederate sympathies were common, and Johnson served as a brigadier general in the Confederate States Army, leading efforts to raise a Maryland Line in the CSA, and rising to command the 1st Maryland Infantry, CSA.

 Early life

 Johnson was born in Frederick City, Maryland, a son of Charles Worthington Johnson and Eleanor Murdock Tyler.
 He graduated from Princeton in 1849, read law with William Ross of Frederick, and finished his legal degree at Harvard.
 He was admitted to the bar in 1851.

 On June 23, 1851, he married Jane Claudia Saunders of North Carolina (a daughter of Hon.
 Romulus Mitchell Saunders and granddaughter of Judge William Johnson).
 Their son, Bradley Saunders Johnson was born on February 14, 1856.

 Johnson was a delegate to the National Democratic Convention at Baltimore in 1860 and joined the majority of his delegation when they withdrew from the convention and united with the Southern wing of the party, which supported Breckinridge and Lane.